-The sum total of all losses from weather-related catastrophes worldwide since 1980 is huge: US$ 3,277bn.
-Of course it is not possible to reliably quantify how much of this figure is actually attributable to climate change.
+The sum total of all losses from weather-related catastrophes worldwide is huge.
+Of course it is not possible to reliably quantify how much of these losses is actually attributable to climate change.
 But, because of the extreme loss potential involved, reinsurers need to understand exactly how the probability and extent of certain events will shift as a result of climate change.

 Scientifically speaking, global warming leads to increased evaporation of water.
 At the same time – because of higher temperatures – the atmosphere absorbs more moisture.
 So there is more energy available, which is released when water vapour condenses, and there may be more rain.
 The weather machine picks up speed, so to speak.

 It is the prevailing opinion among scientists that climate change will produce a greater number of weather-related natural catastrophes in future.
 And a precise analysis of our loss data suggests that this is already evident in a number of regions, for instance in the form of losses from severe thunderstorms in the USA and in Europe.
 These storms have seen a significant increase, even after adjustment for the rise in exposed values.

 © Munich ReGreater insurance density could help people, companies and entire economies get back on their feet more quickly after a catastrophe has struck.